Corporate Abuse: Transnational Corporations and Violation of Human Rights

 Ali Enterprises had been producing most of the products for the German retailer KiK headquartered at Bönen, Germany.
 This shows that the responsibility to maintain adequate health and safety standards at the factory fell upon KiK.
 However, KiK was found to have never conducted any thorough and authentic due diligence review of the working conditions and safety measures at Ali Enterprises or any of its supply chains in Pakistan.
 On the other hand, the Italian social auditors of the factory RINA produced fake safety compliance certificates just a few weeks before the fire had taken place.

 Survivors of this inferno and relatives of the deceased are still demanding justice for the loss of their families’ incomes.
-While the court in Germany has dismissed the legal action against KiK for being time-barred, the suit against RINA till date has also not achieved any positive legal outcome.
+While the court in Germany has dismissed the legal action against KiK for being time-barred, the suit against RINA to date has also not achieved any positive legal outcome.

 The tragedy of Ali Enterprises is just one example where a transnational corporation has been involved in the violation of human rights through its negligence.
 The collapse of Rana Plaza Building complex in Dhaka, Bangladesh in the year 2013, resulting in deaths of more than 1100 people, has been another tragic incident.
 Similarly, there have been several examples where transnational corporations are involved in causing environmental harms affecting the health of local people and employees of the corporation.